 The NSCC/NLCC affords equal opportunity for participation to all young Americans regardless of race, color, religion or gender.
 To qualify for our senior program, the NSCC, the prospective cadet must be between 13 and 17 years of age.
-Youth ages 11-13 can apply for to our junior program, the NLCC.
-The prospective cadet must be unmarried and a fulltime student in good academic standing and of good moral character.
+Youth between the ages of 11 and 13 can apply to our junior program, the NLCC.
+The prospective cadet must be unmarried and a full-time student in good academic standing and of good moral character.
 Eligibility requirements may be found in the USNSCC Regulations.

 A medical examination similar to a high school sports physical is required for all cadet applicants to the NSCC or NLCC.
 No one will be denied admission to the NSCC/NLCC due to a medical disability.
 Where a medical condition precludes full, unlimited participation, a Request for Accommodation may be presented by the parent or guardian for review so the cadet may participate in NSCC activities to the maximum extent possible.
 The procedures for requesting an accommodation can be found in the NSCC Medical Reference Manual.
 In addition to having an interest in the program, all prospective cadets must have parental consent and must be prepared to attend drills regularly in order to enroll.
 Cadets need to be ready to have fun and be willing to learn new things.
 While not a prerequisite for enrollment, cadets will find that physical fitness is a key element of success in the NSCC/NLCC program, and that their continued enrollment and advancement will depend on their ability to pass fitness tests.
 Our program uses the President’s Council on Physical Fitness program and standards to measure their progress.
 Tests are given at least twice per year, and passing scores are required to attend Recruit Training and for advancement in rate.

 The initial enrollment fee for this program is $225.00 and is due upon completion of the application paperwork and initial qualification into the program.